Vienna: At least two dead, several injured in ‘terror attack’ in city centre

 “It sounded like fireworks, then it was clear it was shots,” said one eyewitness, who asked not to be named, to ORF television.
 “Then there was a man running down Seitenstetten Street who shot around him crazily with an automatic weapon.
 Then the police came and shot.”

-Austrian interior minister Karl Nehammer appealed to people to stay indoors if they were in the area, a popular going-out quarter dubbed the “Bermuda triangle” by locals.
+Austrian interior minister Karl Nehammer appealed to people to stay indoors if they were in the area, a popular going-out quarter dubbed the “Bermuda triangle” by locals, adding that it was believed the incident was an “apparent terror attack”.

+Mr Newhammer said that all six locations in the attack are in the immediate vicinity of the street housing the synagogue.

+Several suspected perpetrators are on the loose and a manhunt is under way, he added later, calling the attackers “heavily armed and dangerous” and urging the public to stay indoors until the all-clear is given.

 A spokesman for Vienna’s Jewish community said it was not immediately clear if the synagogue was the target of or a backdrop to the attack.
 No events were taking place in the synagogue or in the adjoining complex and both were closed.

+“They were shooting at least 100 rounds just outside our building,” Rabbi Hofmeister said.
+“All these bars have tables outside.
+This evening is the last evening before the lockdown.

+“As of midnight, all bars and restaurants will be closed in Austria for the next month and a lot of people probably wanted to use that evening to be able to go out.”

-Police sealed off the area around Schwedenplatz, adjacent to the river Danube, with trams and underground trains redirected away from the area.
+Police sealed off the area around Schwedenplatz, adjacent to the Danube canal, with trams and underground trains redirected away from the area.

 On social media, police urged people to avoid the adjoining streets, and not to post images of the scene on social media.
 Before their appeal, images appeared online appearing to show pools of blood before the synagogue.